peterneave/rust/README.md

 ## Integration Tests

- Integration tests check that many parts of the library work together correctly, and they use the library’s public API to test the code in the same way external code will use it.
+ Integration tests check that many parts of the library work together correctly, and they use the library's public API to test the code in the same way external code will use it.

 ---